distinctiron/Lilanyaya/README.md

 # Lilanyaya
-Lilanaya is a platform to explore strategies across configurable worlds using simulations, clear rankings, and explainability
+Lilanyaya is a platform to explore strategies across configurable worlds using simulations, clear rankings, and explainability